InsightDataScience/fansite-analytics-challenge/README.md

 List the top 10 busiest (or most frequently visited) 60-minute periods

 ### Feature 4:
-Detect patterns of three failed login attempts from the same user over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
+Detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
 Log those possible security breaches.

 ### Other considerations and optional features